 Big Water offices and facilities remain closed but can be accessed over the phone 675-3760.

 Fredonia town facilities are on a soft closure.
 The Library, Senior Center and Town Office are closed to the public but are available by phone or email.
 Payments are still processed either on-line at www.fredoniaaz.net, by phone at 928-643-7241, or by dropping payments in the night depository.
 Phone calls are handled in the office as well.
 The Marshal’s Office is closed to the public, but can be reached by phone at 928-643-7241, in the event of an emergency, please call 911.
 The Library continues to handle incoming calls at 928-643-7137 and the Senior Center continues to deliver meals.
 You can reach the Senior Center at 928-643-7278.
 Public Works is continuing to handle daily tasks, while maintaining social distancing requirements.
 There has been no and will continue to be no interruption in services provided, barring any unforeseen acts of nature or circumstances beyond control of the department.
 Town facilities closed include the park playground equipment, pool and restroom facilities at the park.
 The open spaces at the park remain open, and shall remain open as long as social distancing requirements are maintained.
 Care & Share continues to operate, making sure residents who are in need are receiving food.
 They have modified the operation to a drive-thru contactless service, however it continues to run smoothly.
 A more complete listing of Fredonia and other Arizona restriction click here.
 Arizona State restrictions remain in place.

 Zion National Park is open for Day Use recreational access to select areas within the park.
-Shuttles are not operating and Kolob Canyon Area remains closed.
+Shuttles are operating with social distancing measures in place.
+A reservation is required in advance.
+Click here for more information on the shuttles and to reserve a ticket.
 Before visiting, you can check for updates here.